voto-vote/api-specification/README.md

 docker build -t open-api-generator:latest . && docker run -v ${PWD}/:/app/ -e LANGUAGE=go open-api-generator
 ```

 You can specify the LANGUAGE for the generated code using the `LANGUAGE` environment variable.
 Check out the list from [here](https://openapi-generator.tech/docs/generators/).
+After running, you will find the `output` folder, where one merged specification file and the generated code stays.

 ### Manual usage